 Provide regionally underserved market with access to quality arts programming

-• Over the past seven live Fests, nearly two of three attendees came from Zip Codes where annual household entertainment expenditureswere at least 20% less than the Twin Cities Seven County Metropolitan Area average.
+– Nearly two of three attendees came from Zip Codes where annual household entertainment expenditures were at least 20% less than the Twin Cities Seven County Metropolitan Area average.

-Use the power of arts-based community development as a platform for individuals from all walks of life to be of one community via a shared arts experience
+Use the power of arts-based community development as a platform for individuals from all walks of life to be of one community through a shared arts experience

 Over its 20+ year history, The Fest has gained a strong reputation for attracting a genuinely diverse audience.